 If you landed an interview for an accounting position, be prepared to answer the interview questions.

 Here are some common interview questions for aspiring accountants and how you can best answer them:

 Prepare to answer the “why” question.
 One question most interviewers ask is, “Why do you want to be an accountant?”
-What the interviewer wants to know is your motive in pursuing the career and why you are interested in the position.
+The interviewer wants to know your motive in pursuing the career and why you are interested in the position.
 Thus, focus your answer on the future, such as your career goals.

 “Which accounting software applications are you familiar with?”
 There are a lot of accounting software applications an accountant can use.
 The best way you can answer this question is by doing research on what software applications the company you are applying for is using.
-In case you are not that familiar with the software applications they are using, you can demonstrate to your interviewer that you are a computer savvy and you can learn pretty quickly on different accounting applications.
+In case you are not that familiar with the software applications they are using, you can demonstrate to your interviewer that you are computer savvy.
+You can learn pretty quickly in different accounting applications.